MalihehIzadi/ml4se/index.md

 * Form a group of 5 people with your classmates and choose a research paper for presentation.
 As a group, you will present a research paper together and do the course project.
 * Add your group in the Google sheet shared [here](https://docs.google.com/spreadsheets/d/1SWoQGnuFX948Zx5zNti3vdhSrgL242E9w6_FiEme4lg/edit?usp=sharing).
 Share your GitHub ID as well.
 * The deadline for the last two items is Thursday (Sep 7th) at 8:00 AM.
 Afterward, we will assign the remaining students to the incomplete groups.

+### Paper presentation and discussion guidelines
+Please refer to the sample [template](pages/discussion-template.html).

 ### Contents